Jennifer Lawrence Goes Shopping in House Slippers

-Jennifer Lawrence is known for her glamorous red carpet style, but she went for a much more casual look while shopping in Beverly Hills, Calif. yesterday.
+Jennifer Lawrence is known for her glamorous red carpet style, but she went for a much more casual look while shopping in Beverly Hills, Calif., yesterday.

 Lawrence sported a brown mule sweater over cropped white T-shirt, which she paired with boyfriend jeans.
 For footwear, the “Hunger Games” star sported fuzzy black slippers embellished with silver studs — opting for a comfy outfit for a day spent running errands.